 The 2022 update to the standard (ISO/IEC 27001:2022) replaced the older 114-control Annex A with 93 consolidated controls.
 If you are starting implementation now, you are working to the 2022 version.

 You do not have to certify your entire organisation.
-Many small and medium-sized businesses certify a specific service line or product, which keeps the scope manageable and reduces audit complexity.
+Many organisations certify a specific service line or product, which keeps the scope manageable and reduces audit complexity.
 Define your scope carefully at the start: it is difficult to reduce it once the project is underway.

 ISO 27001 is not legally mandated in most sectors.
 Businesses pursue it for four main reasons: